VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Discussion

 \subsection{Multi-Device Support}

-Given the proliferation of smartphones, computers, and various IoT gadgets into many spheres of everyday life, we expect that most clients own multiple devices with varying capabilities. \sys{} has been designed with this scenario in mind.

-Firstly, the computational requirements of \sys{} can be met by any device that has the capability to establish TLS connections.
-For example, a device that can complete a TLS handshake is sufficiently powerful to verify the signature on a \wrapper.
-Storage is not an issue because \wrapper{s} can be stored anywhere, even on a $3^{rd}$ party storage.
-Furthermore, devices without display capabilities can still use \sys{} by requesting \wrapper{s} and committing these to synced storage.
-Any other device, owned by the same client, with an appropriate display can fetch these \wrapper{s} and perform data operations.
-Secondly, the client does not need to generate a separate master private key per device -- a single private key on a trusted device can be used to derive any number of distinct device public keys for use on the other devices.
-Once a device has been issued with its device public key, it can derive \vcr{} public keys for each session independently, using \texttt{BIP32}, without needing to interact with the trusted device.
-Issuing a \vcr{} does require use of the trusted device in order to derive the signing key from the master private key, but we believe this to be reasonable because this is a security-sensitive operation, which is performed relatively infrequently.

-Thirdly, in \sys{}, \vcr{s} do not need to be issued from the same device that originally interacted with the server.
-This is in contrast to other approaches that may use device identifiers to authenticate requests.
-This is important because, as discussed in Section~\ref{subsubsec:unprovisioning}, a device may need to be unprovisioned (e.g., due to loss, theft, failure, selling, or recycling), but the client should still be able to issue \vcr{s} for the interactions they made on that device.
-This is possible in \sys{} if the client backed-up or transferred the relevant cookies and \wrapper{s} from the old device.
+Given the proliferation of smartphones, computers, and various IoT gadgets into many spheres of everyday life, we expect that most clients own (or soon will own) multiple devices with varying capabilities. \sys{} has been designed with this scenario in mind.
+First, computational requirements of \sys{} can be met by any device that can establish TLS connections.
+Any device that can perform a TLS handshake is sufficiently powerful to verify the signature on a \wrapper{}.
+Second, storage is not an issue because \wrapper{s} can be stored anywhere.
+This also allows devices without a display to request \wrapper{s} and commit these to synced storage.
+Thereafter, any other device with an appropriate display owned by the same client can fetch these and perform data operations.
+Third, the use of \texttt{BIP32} allows \sys to generate an arbitrary number of device public keys, which can be used to derive any number of \vcr{} public keys for interaction with different websites.
+Since private keys are not stored on such devices, there is no threat against security of \sys, even if the number of devices increases.
+Fourth, \vcr{s} do not need to be issued from the same device that originally interacted with the server.
+Devices may need to be unprovisioned, but the client should still be able to issue \vcr{s} for interactions they made on those devices.
+In \sys{}, the client can always transfer cookies and \wrapper{s} between devices.